 Our CRM Journey Destination: Back to Our Roots

 In our efforts to promote the products we had developed, the majority of our marketing focus and public identity quickly shifted to that of solely a product company.
 While this served us well in getting penetration into the market, we lost momentum with our professional services practice for CRM consulting.

 Today, we are rapidly growing both sides of the business with the continued development of products built on top of both Microsoft Dynamics and Salesforce as well as making large investments in recruitment to expand our CRM consultancy both domestically and abroad.

-While we’ve had an existing reputation in the United States for years as a leading CRM consultancy, we are growing our brand internationally as well having appointed a new practice lead for European CRM practice based out of Kharkiv, Ukraine.
+While we’ve had an existing reputation in the United States for years as a leading CRM consultancy, we are growing our brand internationally as well as having appointed a new practice lead for European CRM practice located in Kharkiv, Ukraine, and in Porto, Portugal.

 Having 25 years of CRM consulting experience, Wes has been on multiple advisory boards for CRM applications over the years including Salesforce, Dynamics 365, and no less than 10 other CRM platforms.
 Wes is a frequent guest of podcasts, speaker, and author of posts on CRM topics.

 Leave a comment